gtm-nayan/svelte-use-chessground/README.md

 	let cgApi;
 	let config = {};

-	function initizalizer(api){
+	function initizalizer(api) {
 		cgApi = api;
-		//A named function might not be necessary but I've encountered infinite loops while using an inline initializer function.
+		// A named function might not be necessary but I've encountered infinite loops while using an inline initializer function.
 	}
 </script>